 It was while she was at ASU that Mistry began an internship with SRP.
 After completing her degree, she was hired on full time.
 Since then, she has held several engineering roles ranging from design and planning to operations, which, she explains, broadened her horizons.

-“While working at SRP, I was lucky to have received several opportunities from upper management to contribute on high-profile projects.
-They have chosen me several times and recognized my effort, providing opportunities to grow within the organization.”
+“While working at SRP, I was lucky to have received several opportunities from upper management to contribute on high-profile projects,” said Mistry.
+“They have chosen me several times and recognized my effort, providing opportunities to grow within the organization.”

 Inspiring the future

-She hopes that in the future there are more women in lead engineering roles.
+Mistry shared her hopes that in the future there will be more women in lead engineering roles.
 To reach that goal, she urges other parents to get their daughters out there and encourage them to find out what they’re interested in and recognize their potential.
-She stresses the importance of not letting implicit bias about who can be an engineer get in the way.

-Mistry has advice for women in the industry now, too.
+Mistry has advice for women in the industry now too.

-“If there’s an opportunity out there, take it!” says Mistry.
+“If there’s an opportunity out there, take it!” said Mistry.
 “SRP has a great mentorship program.
 I’ve also informally mentored women within my department and take pride in how they excel in their careers.
 We also have a rotation program; the young people come in and they soak in information.
 We’re providing opportunities for the future.”